-Vitamin D is commonly called “the sunshine vitamin,” because people naturally receive it from the sun.
-Despite its availability, most people don’t get enough.
-A study of U.S. adults published in 2011 found that an alarming number — 41.6 percent — were vitamin D deficient.¹ So why is vitamin D so important?
-It has been linked to a number of positive outcomes, but perhaps the most important link is to supporting bone health.
+Vitamin D is a fat-soluble vitamin commonly called “the sunshine vitamin,” because people naturally receive it from the sun.
+Despite its availability, most people don’t get enough and have a vitamin D deficiency.
+A study of U.S. adults published in 2011 found that an alarming number — 41.6 percent — had low vitamin D levels.¹ So why is vitamin D so important?
+It has been linked to a number of positive outcomes, including immune system health, but perhaps the most important link is to supporting bone health.
 One of vitamin D3’s most essential functions is to help promote the absorption of calcium.
-When calcium isn’t absorbed properly, it can make its way into the bloodstream and end up in the arteries.
+When calcium isn’t absorbed properly, it can make its way into the bloodstream and end up in the arteries, leading to heart disease.

 But not all vitamin D is created equal.
 If you take a supplement, you may notice the label will say vitamin D3 (cholecalciferol) or vitamin D2 (ergocalciferol).
 While both types of vitamin D can provide some benefit, vitamin D3 is the kind absorbed by the human body from the sun.
 Both forms exist in “the wild,” so to speak, as vitamin D3 is found mostly in animal products (fatty fish and eggs)², while D2 comes from the ergosterol in plants when exposed to the sun.

 Vitamin D2 isn’t all bad, however.
-Vitamin D2 is commonly used in the U.S. to fortify milk.
+Vitamin D2 is commonly used in the United States to fortify milk.
 So if you’re already taking vitamin D2, don’t worry — you may just have other alternatives you haven’t yet considered.